On this dayApr 22, 1987

 U.S. Supreme Court Rules Racial Bias "Inevitable" in Criminal Justice System

-In October 1978, a black man named Warren McCleskey was convicted of killing a white police officer during a robbery and sentenced to death.
+In October 1978, a Black man named Warren McCleskey was convicted of killing a white police officer during a robbery and was sentenced to death.
 On appeal, Mr. McCleskey's lawyers argued that Georgia's capital punishment system was racially biased in violation of the Eighth and Fourteenth Amendments.
 In support of his argument, the lawyers presented statistical evidence that race significantly impacted the likelihood of a death sentence.

-University of Iowa professor David Baldus had conducted a rigorous statistical analysis of more than 2,000 Georgia murder cases and found that prosecutors were more likely to seek the death penalty and juries were more likely to impose it in cases involving black defendants and white victims.
-Even after controlling for crime-specific variables, the Baldus study concluded black defendants accused of killing white victims faced the highest likelihood of receiving the death penalty.
+University of Iowa professor David Baldus had conducted a rigorous statistical analysis of more than 2,000 Georgia murder cases and found that prosecutors were more likely to seek the death penalty and juries were more likely to impose it in cases involving Black defendants and white victims.
+Even after controlling for crime-specific variables, the Baldus study concluded Black defendants accused of killing white victims faced the highest likelihood of receiving the death penalty.

 In its 5-4 decision in McCleskey v.
 Kemp, the Court accepted the Baldus Study's findings as valid, but held that the evidence was not enough to reverse the conviction and sentence because there was no proof that any individual had intentionally discriminated against Mr. McCleskey on the basis of race.
 In other words, without clear evidence that the discrimination was impactful and purposeful, the Court would not act.
 In dissent, Justice William Brennan wrote that the majority was motivated to deny relief by a "fear of too much justice."